 A lot has changed in the past 25 years, but not the core business of Settle Service; servicing international people in order to settle in the Netherlands optimally.
 An anniversary like this asks to be celebrated extensively.
 And that is what we did, starting with a beach party for Settle Service employees in April and now with a ‘special journey to compliance country’ for our clients, followed by a cocktail reception on May 21st.

 There were two rotating workshops.
 One of them had the developments in the immigration field as subject.
 The new management team of the directorate Business Services of the Dutch Immigration Authorities IND came to Haarlem in order to present themselves and to discuss the current and future developments.
-The main outcome is that the
+The main outcome is:

 IND will become more client focussed